The Advantages of Renting in Retirement

 How long you’ve lived in your home, how much equity you’ve built up, and whether you’ve paid off your mortgage are among the key factors in weighing a sale.
 Even if your home is completely paid for, you’ll still need to budget for home maintenance expenses – 2% of your home’s value is a good annual estimate – as well as yearly property taxes.

-When you’re exploring selling, it’s worth noting that if you’ve lived in your house at least two of the past five years, the first $250,000 in capital gains is tax-free – and that exclusion is $500,000 for married couples who file a joint tax return.
+When you're exploring selling, it's worth investigating how much of your capital gains may be tax-free.
 Going this route also means doing your homework on how to maximize your home’s appeal to buyers and to gauge the overall economy’s impact on the home market.

 Other factors that can make the cost of renting a home lower than owning include renters insurance premiums – usually well below the price of homeowners insurance – and utilities that may be included in renting, such as garbage removal.

 Renting also offers some freedom and flexibility that appeal to soon-to-be or newly retired people, in large part because of what renting doesn’t involve.
 Household maintenance chores and basic outside duties like cleaning the gutters, mowing the lawn, raking leaves or repainting the garage trim can become more difficult as we get older.
 But they’re generally not the responsibility of renters – which can remove stress and leave you more time to do what you want.

 Other reasons for renting include a desire to move out of “too much house,” or to find a single-story place that will be easier to navigate in the long term.

 Downsizing your lifestyle to rent can also open up new opportunities in retirement: If you’ve always wanted to live lakeside, or in the mountains, or maybe on the beach, renting may be a good option to try out your dream location without overcommitting either money or time.